From Superradiance to Superabsorption: An Exact Treatment of Non-Markovian Cooperative Radiation: Spontaneous emission of N atoms in a resonant QED cavity

 On the opposite end, for small values of $\lambda$ we observe a non-Markovian intensity profile.
 This is not surprising, considering that the extreme case $\lambda=0$ corresponds to the Tavis-Cummings model, which is unitary, as is evident from \eqref{masterequationPM}, and consequently has a quasi-periodic intensity profile.

 As the intensity profile varies continuously with $\lambda$, one may expect the existence of a critical value $\lambda_{\rm crit}$ marking the crossover between the two types of behavior described, similar to the cases found in the previous section for two emitters.
-This is in fact what is observed up to $10^2$ atoms, as shown in Fig.~\ref{Fig:4} (red line).
+This is in fact what is obtained in Fig.~\ref{Fig:4}\textit{a}) (red line).
 At this critical value, pulsed emission is observed for all $N>1$, with emission peaks occurring at progressively shorter times.
-As shown in the right-hand plot of Fig.~\ref{Fig:4}, this $\lambda_{\rm crit}$ starts at $\sqrt{2}\gamma_0$ for a single atom, drops for $N=2$, and increases monotonically from that point forward, at least as far as the numerical data shows.
-If this trend holds for any $N$, this implies that care should be taken when considering experimental setups, e.g., if one is trying to engineer Markovian emission by tuning the values of $\lambda$ and $\gamma_0$, paying no attention to the number of atoms of the cloud.
+Using the same bisection procedure described for the two-atom case, we find $\lambda_{\rm crit}$ as a function of $N$ as shown in Fig.~\ref{Fig:4}\textit{b}).
+We see that $\lambda_{\rm crit}$ starts at $\sqrt{2}\gamma_0$ for a single atom, drops for $N=2$, and increases monotonically from that point forward, at least as far as the numerical data shows.
+This implies that care should be taken when considering experimental setups, e.g., if one is trying to engineer Markovian emission by tuning the values of $\lambda$ and $\gamma_0$, paying no attention to the number of atoms of the cloud.
 Indeed, for fixed values of these parameters, the boundary between the Markovian and non-Markovian regimes depends on the number of atoms, so that increasing $N$ can place the system in the non-Markovian regime.
+This transition can be understood as follows: as explained later [see Eq.~\eqref{tau_R}], for a fixed $\gamma_0$ the effective collective coupling of the emitters to the environment scales as $\sqrt{N}\gamma_0$.
+Hence, even for fixed environmental parameters, the weak-coupling condition characteristic of the Markovian regime progressively deteriorates as the number of emitters increases.
+In fact, the available numerical results for $\lambda_{\rm crit}$ are consistent with $\lambda_{\rm crit}\propto\sqrt{N}$ for large $N$ [yellow-dashed line in Fig.~\ref{Fig:4}\textit{b})].